 We are online, on the radio and in print.

-- The Advocate and Louisiana Weekly
+- The New Orleans Advocate and The Louisiana Weekly

 We win awards for our reporting.

 - Society of Professional Journalists, 2012 National Ethics in Journalism Award

 - Edward R. Murrow, 2102 National Winner for Online News Operation, Local Market, Audio Investigative Reporting

 - Outstanding Citizen Diplomat 2012 from the New Orleans Citizen Diplomacy Council,

 - Press Club, 2012 Excellence in Journalism Awards

 Our readers *